Our Team

 Whitney Files, Treasurer

-Whitney is the Chief Operating Officer of Knox County Homeless Coalition (KCHC), the only nonprofit serving homeless families, individuals, and at-risk youth in Knox, Waldo, and parts of Lincoln counties.
-Prior to KCHC, Whitney served as COO of Harlem Grown, a youth development organization in New York City focused on urban farming.
-A new resident of Rockland, Whitney spent her childhood visiting her grandfather in Thomaston and Tenants Harbor, and sailing with her father throughout the Midcoast.
+Whitney is a passionate advocate for building inclusive communities and creating programs that support children and families, ensuring all young people have access to enriching opportunities that help them thrive.
+Since 2022, she has served as the Chief Executive Officer of the Penobscot Bay YMCA, with branches in Rockport and Rockland.
+Previously, she was the Chief Operating Officer of Homeworthy (formerly the Knox County Homeless Coalition) in Rockport.
+Before moving to the Midcoast, Whitney was the COO of Harlem Grown, a youth development organization in New York City focused on urban farming and hands-on education.
+She spent her childhood visiting her grandfather in Thomaston and Tenants Harbor and sailing with her father throughout Penobscot Bay.
 Whitney holds an MBA from Bard College, earned her B.A. from New York University, and served as a Peace Corps Volunteer in Mali.

 Frank Blair